Enforcement Heats Up In 2008

 assembling a Privacy enforcement team.

-enforcement development, the civil litigation arena has seen
+development, the civil litigation arena has seen both federal

-both federal and state level courts allowing individuals to
+and state level courts allowing individuals to bring

-bring negligence lawsuits by using HIPAA as a "standard
+negligence lawsuits by using HIPAA as a "standard of care"

-increase in enforcement activity is not enough to motivate CE's
+enforcement activity is not enough to motivate CE's to begin to

 legislation has been proposed in the U.S. Senate to